StefanPfeiffer80/FASPA.github.io/README.md

     <img src="https://github.com/StefanPfeiffer80/FASPA.github.io/blob/master/pictures/primrcheck.png" width="620" height="100" />
 </p>

 In the left column there is the identifier of the merged readpair, e.g.Stefan5.43832.
 In the next column, you find the starting position of the primer and in the third column the end position.
 According to our primer length that we know from the primers.fa file, there should be in our case 19 bases difference between the starting positions and the end position.
 In the fourth column we see that the primer which was found at positions 1-19 aligned to the + strand / R1 read and the primer which was found at positions >400 aligned to the - strand / R2 read.
 We can see that not all reads have exactly the same length.
 That is because we look at a bacterial community, with reads from different microorganisms.
 Thus, differences in read length are explained via deletions or insertions that characterize different bacterial lineages.
-For this reason, when you start the script, you should choose minimum and maximum values in a +/- 50bp range around the expected length.
+For this reason, when you start the script, you should choose minimum and maximum values in an at least +/- 50bp range around the expected length.
 Another case that will likely occur when you look into the *primer_positions.txt* list is that for one read only one primer was found.
 In this case, the read is too short that both primers could be detected.

 After we checked that the primers are actually there and found in the expected length, we can choose 1) and press enter.
 However, if you realized that the provided primer length was wrong or that the expected size of amplicons is lower or higher, you should stop the script here by choosing option 2, and restart the script with the adjusted parameters.